raspberrypilearning/olympic-rings/en/step_2.md

 --- /task ---

-Each colour ring will be identified by a number from 1 to 5
+Each ring will be identified by a number from 1 to 5.

 --- task ---